-However, if you’ve missed your chance and cannot wait for the next Black Friday, there are still some parts of the year that are better for shopping monitors than the rest.
+However, if you’ve missed your chance and can’t wait for the next Black Friday, there are still some parts of the year that are better for shopping monitors than the rest.

-Late January, in particular, is ideal for shopping TVs due to the Super Bowl as TV manufacturers try to outshine the competition.
+Late January, in particular, is ideal for shopping TVs due to the Super Bowl as TV manufacturers try to offer more appealing deals.

 Moving on, you may want to consider getting an older version of the monitor or a refurbished product if these options are available.

-Buying a refurbished monitor is a bit less preferred since you usually get a shorter warranty and run a risk of getting a display with dead/stuck pixels or other monitor defects.
+Buying a refurbished monitor is a bit less preferred since you usually get a shorter warranty and run the risk of getting a display with dead/stuck pixels or other monitor defects.